 The developer is proposing a multi-use path along Woodstock Parkway.
 This path is a positive feature and could serve as a local and regional connection within Woodstock.
-The revised site plan shows an additional connection from the path into the development.
+The path could be redesigned to include a route into and through the site, giving additional alternative access to the development and connections to adjoining areas to allow for improved bike or pedestrian access.

 While residential and a mixed-use development may not be desirable by the project owner, the development design should be flexible to allow future infill and redevelopment.
-The location of buildings, private streets, drives, and on-site utilities should be considered in such a way as to easily allow this project to change as the market changes.
+The location of buildings, streets, drives, and utilities should be considered in such a way as to easily allow this project to change as the market changes.